jotapapel/javaesque/README.md

 	width = 10, height = 10
 }
 ```
 3. __final__: This modifier makes the class _final_, which means that it can't be extended by other classes.
+This modifier accepts no argument, and thus has to be called last.
 ```lua
 class 'Bear' : final {
 	eats_fish = true